easystartup-io/k3s-simplified/docs/docs/contributing.md

 ## To test release packages
 1. There is a build pipeline which creates artifact when you push to `test-release` branch
 2. You can push to that branch and check your github actions, you should be able to find the artifact to download and test where ever you want
-3. The link_to_artifact_file should be output in the last step of github action pipeline
+3. The link_to_artifact_file should be output in the `Output artifact URL` step of github action pipeline
 3. To download your modified k3s-simplified and run it just run
     ```
     wget <link_to_your_artifact_file>